 How do you eat bo luc lac?

 This dish is best served with pickled red onions, tomatoes, and lettuce.
 Definitely feel free to make adjustments but this is how it is traditionally served.
 The tomatoes and lettuce provide a balance to the hearty beef, and the pickled red onions add a bit of tartness.
+Use my guide on how to pickle vegetables to help you make your red onions!
 All together it creates for an amazing combination of flavors.
 You can substitute white rice with quinoa, brown rice, or bread!
 I’ve definitely made a sandwich with shaking beef before, and it tastes amazing.

 I have to give some extra love to picked red onions.
 I LOVE pickled red onions.
 They’re super pretty in pictures and they taste great in almost anything.
 Also really easy to make – water, sugar, white vinegar, and onions!
 Store them in a jar, and they can keep for up to a month.
 Aside from this dish, you can eat them in sandwiches, burgers, with sweet potatoes, or just by itself!

 Did you make this Vietnamese Shaking Beef?